BO3K404/BO3K_RAR/README.md

    4) Email for questions or clarifications: boeckgarcia@gmail.com

-This tool was created for Error404 and Kryptón Security, they disclaim all responsibility for the misuse that the user gives to this tool, it was created with the purpose of checking the security of their zip files, be free to improve the code and use it .
+This tool was created for Error404 and Kryptón Security, they disclaim all responsibility for the misuse that the user gives to this tool, it was created with the purpose of checking the security of their Rar files, be free to improve the code and use it .

 Follow us on our social networks for more information, you would help us a lot spreading our material, our purpose is not to profit is to reach many viewers, demonstrate the lack of security in the computer systems and thereby give solution to them.